williambcosta/dotfiles/.github/README.md

 alias dfconfig='/usr/bin/git --git-dir=$HOME/.dotfiles/ --work-tree=$HOME'
 ```

-It may vary depend of your chosen shell, so make sure to adapt this command if necessary.
+It may vary depending of your chosen shell, so make sure to adapt this command if necessary.
 For example, fish shell doesn't have aliases, so you have to create a function.

 ```sh
 # In fish shell you have to add the $argv to allow passing arguments to the function.